myzrkj/myzr-docs/docs/MYZR-瑞萨系列/MYZR-RZV2H-EK320(EN)/Firmware Flashing Manual.rst

   .. image:: /image/MYZR-瑞萨系列/MYZR-RZV2H-EK320/TeraTerm.FW.FIP.CMD.png
     :alt: TeraTerm.FW.FIP.CMD

-  - Transmit the fip firmware: Drag the `fip - myzr - rzv2h - ek320 - 8g.srec` file from the `1.2 - Firmware/Linux - 5.10.145/boot - files - <date>` directory directly into the Tera Term software window (select the corresponding file according to the memory capacity of the development board you have) and wait for the transmission to complete.
+  - Transmit the fip firmware: Drag the `fip - myzr - rzv2h - bb320 - revb - 8g.srec` file from the `1.2 - Firmware/Linux - 5.10.145/boot - files - <date>` directory directly into the Tera Term software window and wait for the transmission to complete.

+  **Note**: The file selected in this step must correspond to the memory capacity of the development board, such as revb - 4g or revb - 16g.

   .. image:: /image/MYZR-瑞萨系列/MYZR-RZV2H-EK320/TeraTerm.Transmit.FIP.png
     :alt: TeraTerm.Transmit.FIP.Loading